Killeroo/PowerPing/README.md

         --limit         [--l]   number   Limits output to just replies (1), requests (2) or summary(3) --decimals      [--dp]  number   Num of decimal places to use (0 to 3)

     Input Options:
-    --noinput       [--ni]           Don't ask for user input upon completion (persists) --requireinput  [--ri]           Always ask for user input upon completion (persists) (NOTE: These settings persist between runs so only need to be used once.
-However, they will have function the same if used in every command.)
+        --noinput       [--ni]           Don't ask for user input upon completion --requireinput  [--ri]           Always ask for user input upon completion (NOTE: These settings persist between runs so only need to be used once.
+However, they will function the same if used in every command.)

     Modes:
-        --scan          [--sc]  address  Network scanning, specify range "127.0.0.1-55" --listen        [--li]  address  Listen for ICMP packets --flood         [--fl]  address  Send high volume of pings to address --graph         [--g]   address  Graph view
+        --scan          [--sc]  address  Network scanning, specify range "127.0.0.1-55" (listen command without address will listen on all local network adapters) --flood         [--fl]  address  Send high volume of pings to address --graph         [--g]   address  Graph view
         --compact       [--cg]  address  Compact graph view
-        --location      [--loc] address  Location info for an address --whois                 address  Whois lookup for an address --whoami                         Location info for current host
+        --location      [--loc] address  Location info for an address --listen        [--li]  address  Listen for ICMP packets on an address --listen        [--li]           Listen for ICMP packets on all local network adapters --whois                 address  Whois lookup for an address --whoami                         Location info for current host